htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 `https://console.aws.amazon.com/iam/home?region=us-east-1#/users <https://console.aws.amazon.com/iam/home?region=us-east-1#/users>`__

 The following instructions assume you are logged in as a user with the privilege to create new users.
-(The ‘root’ user for any account has this privilege; other accounts may as well.)
+(The ‘root' user for any account has this privilege; other accounts may as well.)

 #.
 Click the “Add User” button.